Graded $q$-Schur algebras: Introduction

 \section{Introduction}

 In \cite{KL}, Khovanov and Lauda introduced generalization of the degenerate affine nilHecke algebra of type A, in order to categorify $U_v^-(\mathfrak g)$, the negative half of the quantized enveloping algebra associated with a simply-laced quiver.
-The algebra is called the \emph{Khovanov-Lauda algebra}.
-They also proposed the study of cyclotomic Khovanov-Lauda algebras.
+The algebra is called the \emph{Khovanov-Lauda algebra}.\footnote{Rouquier also reached the definition in a different context \cite{Ro}, and the algebra is also called the Khovanov-Lauda-Rouquier algebra.} They also proposed the study of cyclotomic Khovanov-Lauda algebras.
 Soon after that, Brundan and Kleshchev proved in \cite{BK1} that the cyclotomic Khovanov-Lauda algebras associated with a cyclic quiver are nothing but block algebras of the cyclotomic Hecke algebras of type $G(m,1,n)$ and, more recently, they proved the graded analogue of an old result of the author of this note \cite{A} in \cite{BK2}.
 The aim of this note is to introduce grading on the $q$-Schur algebra and obtain the graded analogue of the decomposition number conjecture for the $q$-Schur algebra considered in \cite{VV}.
+The main point here is to define suitable graded lifts and control the degree.

+We note that Mazorchuk and Stroppel already introduced graded $q$-Schur algebras \cite[Theorem 47]{MS} by using projective functors between blocks of the graded version of the BGG category in type $A$.
+There is another more recent work by Stroppel and Webster \cite{SW}.
+Our aim here is to obtain the result from the representation theory of Hecke algebras, which is the first step toward its generalization to higher levels.

 The author is grateful to Professor Khovanov and Dr. Lauda for some communication about the content of \cite{KL}, and to Professor Kleshchev for his comment that their proof in \cite{BKW} works for Specht modules but it does not apply to the permutation modules.
 This motivated the author to write this note.
 He also thanks Dr. Fayers for some communication.
 The research was carried out during the author's visit to the Isaac Newton Institute in Cambridge for attending the program Algebraic Lie Theory.
 He appreciates nice research environment he enjoyed there.